Last updated: February 6, 2026

 Using the RSI as an overbought/oversold filter

-• The logic: The Supertrend’s most significant drawback is its tendency to produce false triggers in sideways markets.
+The Supertrend’s most significant drawback is its tendency to produce false triggers in sideways markets.
 The Relative Strength Index (RSI) is an oscillator that helps us identify overbought and oversold conditions.
-By combining them, we can avoid buying when the market is already overbought or selling when it’s already oversold.
+By combining them, traders can avoid buying when the market is already overbought or selling when it’s already oversold.

 1. Get the Supertrend signal: Wait for the indicator to change from red to green, which provides your initial buy trigger.